Elee Kraljii Gardiner is a writer, editor, and creative mentor living in Vancouver, Canada.

 She is also the editor of the anthologies Against Death: 35 Essays on Living and V6A: Writing from Vancouver’s Downtown Eastside with John Asfour.
 She holds an MA in Hispanic Literature from University of British Columbia and an MFA in Poetry from the Institute of American Indian Arts.

 A frequent collaborator with choreographers, musicians, and visual artists, Elee is currently collaborating with nature via a series of durational art installations that investigate the law of thermodynamics and cultural ideas regarding the passing of time.
+She is a director of Vancouver Manuscript Intensive, a program pairing authors with mentors, and beginning in January 2025 will be the Poet Laureate of Vancouver.

 Trauma Head